 - Non Profits that received stocks and securities had closer to 66% growth.

-A 55% difference in growth between accepting just cash and accepting securities.
+He noted a 55% difference in growth between accepting just cash and accepting securities.

 Per the research: